 User-friendly?
 Yes.
 Privacy-first?
 Not so much.
 OpenAI’s ChatGPT does not even provide an option to delete individual chats.

-Apple will take a different privacy-first approach with its revamped AI-powered Siri chatbot in iOS 27.
+Apple will reportedly take a different approach with its revamped AI-powered Siri chatbot in iOS 27.
 The company will seemingly restrict what information can remain across chats and how long Siri can retain and refer to it.

 Gurman further adds that Apple will even allow users to decide if the Siri app opens to a grid of their previous conversations or a new chat altogether.

-Otherwise, Apple risks falling further behind competitors that already offer faster, smarter and more capable AI assistants.
+While Apple’s privacy-centric approach to the AI-powered Siri chatbot might work, it could affect the response quality.
+And that means Apple risks falling further behind competitors that already offer faster, smarter and more capable AI assistants.

 New Siri to carry the beta tag